Quicr/laps/docs/relay-protocol.md

 ```

 > The above illustration shows that the orignal slice of data by MTU QUIC SFRAME/DATAGRAM frame segments are forwarded
-as is all the way to each subscriber.
+as-is all the way to each subscriber.
 It is the subscriber that reassembles.
 This dramatically reduces per hop
 delay.
 End to end latency is close, if not better, than a point to point connection between publisher
 and subscriber.